xrrocha/xrecords/doc/intro.md

 business needs in our organizations.
 This series of posts illustrates object oriented framework development around a simple (but not trivial) application domain.

+> The code for these documents, written in the [Xtend](http://www.eclipse.org/xtend/)
+> programming language is available at https://github.com/xrrocha/xrecords.

 ## What is a framework anyway? ##